DataDog/hiring-engineers/answers.md

-Select a Trace from the Flask Service and inspect the Flame Graph vislualizing the `GET` request:
+Select a Trace from the Flask Service and inspect the Flame Graph visualizing the `GET` request: